1i/dynamoBirdus/README.md

 ## Lambda
 Simple Java web scraper parsing a table of results for bird sightings.
 Stores the results of the day into DynamoDB or S3.
+Kicked off every night as a cron job via CloudWatch Events.

+## IAM
+Correct Roles created for each Service, not sharing Policies.
+IAM Policies should be created using Least Privilege Principle.

+## CloudWatch
+Set up to monitor costs with alarms set if costs rise.
+Kick starts the HTML Parser Lambda on a cron job.

 ### DynamoDB